 - Test fitting before final attachment ensures correct alignment and professional results.

-- Seam sealing, priming, and undercoating help prevent future rust and extend panel life.
+- Seam sealing, priming and undercoating help prevent future rust and extend panel life.

 Did you know rocker panels are among the first body components to show corrosion because of their proximity to road moisture and debris?